Heart disease is the number one killer of men and women in the United States today.

 The Centers for Disease Control and Prevention (CDC) estimate that heart disease causes about 1 in 4 deaths in the United States each year.
 That’s 610,000 people per year.
 About 735,000 people in the United States have a heart attack each year.

 Heart disease is considered one of the top preventable causes of death in the United States.
 Some genetic factors can contribute, but the disease is largely attributed to poor lifestyle habits.

-Among these are poor diet, lack of regular exercise, drug or alcohol abuse, and high stress.
-These are issues that remain prevalent in American culture, so it’s no wonder why heart disease is a large concern.
+Among these are poor diet, lack of regular exercise, tobacco smoking, alcohol or drug abuse, and high stress.
+These are issues that remain prevalent in American culture, so it’s no wonder that heart disease is of great concern.